fvjupiter/fvjupiter/README.md

-Hi, my name is Fredy.
-I'm a programmer based in Berlin, Germany.
+Hi, I’m Fredy, a developer, musician, and free spirit based in Berlin.

-Mainly I worked with JS-Frameworks for the frontend and cloud services for backend purposes.
-Currently my passion lies in the development of cross-platform networks with Flutter and Supabase.
-Besides coloured symbols and numbers in VSC I'm into music production, writing, playing frisbee, snowboarding and just living life.
-It feels natural to me to solve problems, find efficient solutions and recognise patterns.
-I see a lot of parallels between software and the human mind which makes both areas even more fascinating.
-Check out "Prometheus Rising" by Robert Anton Wilson if you like to dig deeper on that.
+I build cross platform apps with Flutter and Supabase, and modern web experiences with React/Next.js and Tailwind.
+I’m especially interested in the mechanisms that shape how people perceive and create reality, through both a technical and a metaphysical lens.
+To me, software and the human mind share the same language: patterns, logic, loops, identity.

+I’m the founder of Synced (www.synced.world), a real time app exploring new communication rituals through real time interaction and playful constraints.
+I’m always open to collaborations around Synced, whether you want to contribute directly, explore an idea together, or simply connect and see how we can support each other.
+If Synced resonates with you and you’d like to be involved in any way, feel free to reach out.

+For client work, I run my studio Synesthesigns (www.synesthesigns.com), where I craft tailored websites with both - soul and technical precision.

+Besides colored symbols in VS Code, I’m into music production, writing, frisbee, snowboarding, and generally following curiosity.

-📫 Reach me @: schoof.frederik@gmail.com
+📫 Reach me @: fredy@synesthesigns.com

 🌐 The equation in u can only b solved through u